 Plans that venture into new territory will demand a doubling down on risk management.
 Any corporate gifting and entertaining must stand up to the rules laid out in the Bribery Act.
 And an online Christmas party still needs to be carefully managed to avoid employer liability from inappropriate staff behaviour.

-found that 26% of employees had a virtual event planned for this year, but any company-organised office party, even online and out of working hours, is an extension of the workplace.
+A recent poll found that 26% of employees had a virtual event planned for this year, but any company-organised office party, even online and out of working hours, is an extension of the workplace.
 It’s a stiff test for company policies in the best of times, touching everything from diversity, equality, harassment, misconduct, complaints and even the use of social media.

 This year, faced with the challenge of pandemic restrictions, event organisers have come up with creative ways to make the virtual office party night as exciting as possible, with team building ideas such as encouraging staff to take part in live comedy or song writing.
 And many are turning to celebrity participants.
 Monty Python’s John Cleese will join your online event for ten minutes for less than £600 and Dr Who alumni John Barrowman is a snip at £190.
 Or wine buff Oz Clarke can do a night of wine tasting for a £5,000 fee, with four bottles of wine delivered to each person’s door for £85.

 Pre-event gift deliveries are a common option for virtual events, but whether or not alcohol is included, there is still a likelihood of drinking by those taking part if they are in their own home.